Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Watch your mouth for white patches.
 This is a sign of fungal infection, a common side effect of chemotherapy.
-Be sure to tell your doctor about these patches.
-Medication can be prescribed to help you fight the fungal infection.
+Be sure to tell your healthcare provider about these patches.
+Medicine can be prescribed to help you fight the fungal infection.

 Try to exercise.
 Exercise keeps you strong and keeps your heart and lungs active.
 Walk as much as you can without becoming dizzy or weak.

 Let your healthcare provider know if your throat is sore.
 You may have an infection that needs treatment.